metabase/metabase/docs/administration-guide/databases/bigquery.md

 ## Google Cloud Platform: creating a service account and JSON file

 You'll first need a [service account](https://cloud.google.com/iam/docs/service-accounts) JSON file that Metabase can use to access your BigQuery dataset.
-Service accounts are intended for non-human users (such as applications like Metabase) to authorize their API calls.
+Service accounts are intended for non-human users (such as applications like Metabase) to authenticate (who am I?) and authorize (what can I do?) their API calls.

 To create the service account JSON file, follow Google's documentation on [setting up a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) for your BigQuery dataset.
 Here's the basic flow: